mkdoc/mkparse/README.md

 Parse a string or buffer.

+When a callback function is given it is added as a listener for the error and finish events on the parser stream.

+Returns the parser stream.

 * `buffer` String|Buffer input data.
 * `opts` Object processing options.
 * `cb` Function callback function.